 Sunset Watching At The Sunset Cliffs National Park

 Gloriously overlooking the Pacific Ocean, Sunset Cliffs National Park is a 68-acre resource-based park that boasts scenic natural features, including carved coastal bluffs, arches, and sea caves.
-With such an alluring landscape, is not a surprise that Sunset Cliffs is often regarded as one of the top spots for sunset watching in the United States.
+With such a fascinating landscape, it is not a surprise that Sunset Cliffs is often regarded as one of the top spots for sunset watching in the United States.

-Whether you decide to visit the Sunset Cliffs National Park for hitting the park’s scenic trails or for some relaxation around nature, don’t miss the chance to take some time to marvel at the awe-inspiring pink-hued sunset overlooking the Pacific.
+Whether you visit the Sunset Cliffs National Park to hit the park’s scenic trails or for some relaxation around nature, don’t miss the chance to take some time to marvel at the awe-inspiring pink-hued sunset overlooking the Pacific.

 Scuba Diving in Point Lobos State Natural Reserve

-While hitting the local trails is a great way of exploring Point Lobos’ bountiful wildlife, scuba diving will reward you with the once-in-a-lifetime chance of marveling at one of the richest marine habitats in California.
-The Reserve extends off the coast to include the Point Lobos State Marine Reserve, which is home to a colorful plethora of animals such as lingcod, rockfish, harbor seals, and sea otters.
+While hitting the local trails is a great way of exploring Point Lobos’ bountiful wildlife, scuba diving will reward you with the once-in-a-lifetime chance to marvel at one of the richest marine habitats in California.
+The Reserve extends off the coast to include the Point Lobos State Marine Reserve, home to many animals, such as lingcod, rockfish, harbor seals, and sea otters.

 Most Popular Destinations in California

-Bursting at the seams with amazing things to see and do, Los Angeles handsomely rewards urban explorers with a delightful array of bucket-list experiences.
-So, when traveling to L.A. you definitely won’t have trouble filling up your itinerary.
+Bursting at the seams with impressive things to see and do, Los Angeles handsomely rewards urban explorers with a delightful array of bucket-list experiences.
+So, when traveling to L.A., you won’t have trouble filling up your itinerary.

-First-timers might wanna take some time to visit Hollywood’s iconic landmarks — from the Walk of Fame to Hollywood Sign —, and take in the timeless allure of Beverly Hills, a captivating neighborhood dotted with luxury hotels, fine-dining eateries, and tempting boutique shops.
-Venture further out to Santa Monica, a laidback beach town that is perfect for catching a glimpse of the Pacific Ocean, and to Venice Beach, known for its bohemian vibe and hippie-chic hot spots.
+First-timers might want to visit Hollywood’s iconic landmarks — from the Walk of Fame to Hollywood Sign —and take in the timeless allure of Beverly Hills, a beautiful neighborhood dotted with luxury hotels, fine-dining eateries, and tempting boutique shops.
+Venture further out to Santa Monica, a laidback beach town perfect for catching a glimpse of the Pacific Ocean, and to Venice Beach, known for its bohemian vibe and hippie-chic hot spots.

 What’s not to love about San Francisco?
 A place where trends and originality are fully embraced, the “Golden Gate City” has plenty to offer anyone who makes the trek.
-First, there’s the iconic Golden Gate Bridge, which connects the San Francisco Bay and the Pacific Ocean.
+First, the iconic Golden Gate Bridge connects San Francisco Bay and the Pacific Ocean.
 Then, there’s the bustling Union Square, one of the city’s most prestigious commercial stretches.

-The city is also home to fabulous museums, like the San Francisco Museum of Modern Art and a showcase of iconic landmarks, including Lombard Street, Ghirardelli Square, and the Painted Ladies, at Alamo Square.
+The city is also home to fabulous museums, like the San Francisco Museum of Modern Art, and a showcase of iconic landmarks, including Lombard Street, Ghirardelli Square, and the Painted Ladies, at Alamo Square.
 Make sure you read our guide to the best things to do in San Francisco before visiting this alluring city.

 San Francisco also boasts a wave of tempting eateries that serve everything from street food to fine dining.
-So loosen your belt, because you’re about to do some eating!
-Between one attraction and another, be sure to try the dutch crunch bread sandwich at Little Lucca, the creamy, and rich bowl of clam chowder, the Gigi’s Sotto Mare Oysteria & Seafood and the super delicate dumplings at Dumpling Specialist.
+So loosen your belt because you’re about to do some eating!
+Between one attraction and another, try the dutch crunch bread sandwich at Little Lucca, the creamy and rich bowl of clam chowder, the Gigi’s Sotto Mare Oysteria & Seafood, and the super delicate dumplings at Dumpling Specialist.

-To enjoy a restoring time beyond the bustling streets of San Diego, visit the Torrey Pines State Natural Reserve, a 2,000 acres of coastal state park featuring animals, threatened plants, unique geological formations, or take a whale-watching departing from Harbor Drive.
+Other top things to do in San Diego include visiting the Torrey Pines State Natural Reserve, 2,000 acres of coastal state park featuring animals, threatened plants, and unique geological formations, and going on a whale-watching departing from Harbor Drive.

 Whether you are feasting on some eggs Benedict at the French-inspired FARM, visiting a date farm, drinking some Prosecco by the pool at Korakia Pensione, or pampering yourself on Spa La Quinta, you’ll surely have a great time in the city!